awi2017-option1group3/Prello-Client/README.md

 Study project attempting to make a Trello clone.
 This is the **Client** of the project, see also the **API** [here](https://github.com/awi2017-option1group3/Prello-API).

+Read the documentation using the Wiki [here](https://github.com/awi2017-option1group3/Prello-Client/wiki) !

 ## Local installation

 ### Prerequisites